Nicolo Rizzuto: Mob war

 In the 1970s, Rizzuto was an underling in the Sicilian faction, led by Luigi Greco until his death in 1972, of the Calabrian Cotroni family.
-Paolo Violi, the abrasive and opinionated underboss of the Cotroni family disliked the family' status as a decina of the Bonnano family, and favored having the Cotroni family break away to form its own family.
-The Sicilian faction led by Greco was very loyal to the Bonnano family and were against Violi's plans to break away.
+Paolo Violi, the abrasive and opinionated underboss of the Cotroni family disliked the family' status as a decina of the Bonanno family, and favored having the Cotroni family break away to form its own family.
+The Sicilian faction led by Greco was very loyal to the Bonanno family and were against Violi's plans to break away.
 Rizzuto, who was one of the biggest "earners" in the Cotroni family owing to his involvement in the drug business, especially disliked Violi.
 Violi specialized in the extortion of businesses in the Little Italy district of Montreal, and earned much less than Rizzuto.
 Rizzuto was enraged when Cotroni appointed Violi as his successor, whom the journalist Jerry Langton noted was "another Calabrian, and an ill-mannered and disrespectful one at that".

 In December 1970, Violi's office in the Reggio Bar in Montreal was bugged by an undercover policeman Robert Ménard, who for the next five years recorded everything that Violi said in the Reggio Bar.
 In December 1971, a meeting was called at a cottage outside of the village of L'Épiphanie to discuss the tensions between the Sicilian and Calabrian factions with Violi representing the Calabrian faction while Leonardo Caruana, Giuseppe Cuffaro, and Pietro Sciara representing the Sicilian faction.
 In September 1972, Natale "Joe Diamond" Evole, the boss of the Bonanno family, sent Nicky Alfano and Nicola Buttofuoco of New York to Montreal in an attempt to mediate the dispute.
 Ménard's bugs recorded Cotroni and Violi discuss "getting rid of" Rizzuto and make him "disappear" from the world forever.
 Giuseppe Settecase, a veteran Mafiosi with a criminal record going back to 1936, was sent north from New York in another attempt to mediate the dispute, which was threatening to break the Cotroni family apart.
 Settecase's attempt was no more successful and instead Cotroni and Violi asked him to take a message to "the Commission" (the governing board of the American Mafia) for permission to kill Rizzuto.